pleiadian53/loinc_predictor2/README.md

 `<project_dir>/loinc_predictor`, where project_dir is the directory of your choice hosting this module.

+**1. Non-standard modules**:

-1. Non-standard modules: Please install the following dependent packages
+   Please install the following dependent packages

    - [tabulate](https://pypi.org/project/tabulate/): Pretty print tabular data such as pandas dataframe
    - [feature_selector](https://pypi.org/project/feature-selector/): Used to identify and select important features for ML algorithms
    - [gensim](https://pypi.org/project/gensim/): A library for information retrival, topic modeling, string comparisons and other NLP tasks